 What Is Divorce Mediation?

-Divorce mediation represents a voluntary, cooperative approach to ending your marriage.
+Divorce mediation represents a voluntary, cooperative approach to ending your marriage, providing clarity and guidance throughout the divorce process.
 Instead of battling in court, you and your spouse work with a neutral third-party mediator who facilitates productive discussions about divorce-related issues.
 The mediator doesn’t make decisions for you but helps you communicate effectively and explore potential solutions.

 During mediation sessions, both spouses have opportunities to express their needs, concerns, and preferences.
 The mediator guides these conversations so that both parties remain respectful while working toward agreements on matters such as: